Finite-Function-Encoding Quantum States: Introduction

-This naturally calls for an investigation of encoding higher-dimensional logic functions into the relative phases of higher-dimensional quantum states.
-In \cref{sect:definition} we define the finite-function-encoding (FFE) states and a corresponding generalized form of hypergraphs that we call tensor-edge hypergraphs (TEH).
-We point out, that higher-dimensional logical functions have a much richer structure than binary logic, e.g., not every function can be associated to a (tensor-edge) hypergraph.
-However, there exists a straightforward isomorphism between the set of logical functions and the set of finite-function-encoding states and another between polynomials and tensor-edge hypergraph states.
-Finally, we introduce a group of finite-function-encoding Pauli (FP) operators which in turn are used to develop a stabilizer formalism for the FFE states (\cref{sect:stab}).
-The structure of these stabilizers is unsurprisingly more complicated than the one for hypergraphs.
-We exhibit a decompostion of stabilizers as products of operators that commute only for a subset of FFE states related to the qudit hypergraph states \cite{2017PhRvA..95e2340S}.
+While there are many more potential applications, we are first interested in providing the underlying framework itself.
+To that end, we define the finite-function-encoding (FFE) states in \cref{sect:definition} and introduce a group of finite-function-encoding Pauli (FP) operators (\cref{sec:FFE_Pauli}), which in turn are used to develop a stabilizer formalism for the FFE states (\cref{sect:stab}).
+The structure of these stabilizers is unsurprisingly more complicated than the one for qudit hypergraph states introduced in Ref.\cite{2017PhRvA..95e2340S}: Only a subset of FFE states, namely those with stabilizers that can be decomposed as products of operators that commute, are related to the qudit hypergraph states.
+In \cref{sec:TEH}, we discuss the intricacies of associating graphs to functions.
+First, from the fact that in non-prime dimensions not every finite function is a polynomial function, we observe that \emph{only} polynomial functions can be associated to graphs.
+Next, we discuss how polynomials are encoded into graphs, and we define a new graph, the tensor-edge hypergraph (TEH), to encode arbitrary polynomials.
+Finally, we discuss, how these TEHs are a generalization of the previously defined qudit hypergraphs \cite{2017PhRvA..95e2340S}.
 In \cref{sect:luequiv} we investigate the equivalence of FFE states under local operations, namely the previously defined finite-function-encoding Pauli operators and more general unitary operations.
-First, we give a bound on the number of equivalence classes under local finite-function-encoding Pauli (LFP) operations.
-The number of classes becomes rapidly unfeasible both with local dimension and number of parties involved.
+First, we give a bound on the number of equivalence classes under local finite-function-encoding Pauli (LFP) operations, \bl{which shows that the} number of classes becomes rapidly unfeasible \bl{to compute} both with \bl{increasing} local dimension and number of parties involved.
 We then focus on the bipartite scenario and give a full LFP and local unitary (LU) classification for dimensions $d=3,4$ and find partial results for dimension $d=6$.
-We observe that bi-partite maximally entangled FFE states are closely related to complex Hadamard matrices of Butson type \cite{TadejZyczkowski2006}.
-Using the theory of Hadamard matrices we are able to identify several entanglement classes of FFE states and make a partial classification of states with low Schmidt rank, focusing on states which are maximally entangled in lower-dimensional subspaces.
+We observe that bipartite maximally entangled FFE states are closely related to complex Hadamard matrices of Butson type \cite{TadejZyczkowski2006}.
+Using the theory of Hadamard matrices, we are able to identify several entanglement classes of FFE states and make a partial classification of states with low Schmidt rank, focusing on states which are maximally entangled in lower-dimensional subspaces.